nosoop/stocksoup/README.md

 1. Add the repository as a submodule (as an include relative to your `scripting` directory).

         $ git submodule add https://github.com/nosoop/stocksoup scripting/include/stocksoup

-    If you're using Github for Windows (like I am), you'll probably have to perform the commit via Git Bash, too.
-Commits on top of the submodule addition can proceed as normal.

 2. If not already, make sure your SourcePawn compiler looks into the custom include directory.